Love the Victorians? Crime fiction? Myth?

-Dominique Gracia is a consultant and coach, researcher of all things Victorian, and writer of bits and bobs.
+Dominique Gracia is a researcher of Victorian literature and culture, and a writer of short fiction and other bits and bobs.

 Dominique gained her PhD from the University of Exeter in 2017.
 She is especially interested in Victorian poetry, short fiction, and art.
 Authors of interest include Michael Field, Vernon Lee, Oscar Wilde, Dante Gabriel Rossetti, Christina Rossetti, William Morris, and CL Pirkis.
 Dominique’s research covers areas such as media studies and the relationships between writing and art, including adaptation and ekphrasis.
 She also works on the detective fiction genre from the nineteenth century to the present day, including adaptation and Neo-Victorianism.
 You can find her academic publications in journals such as Word&Image and Victorian Poetry.